-In the course of developing food regulatory measures suitable for adoption in Australia and New Zealand, FSANZ is required to consider the impact of all options on all sectors of the community, including consumers, the food industry and governments in both countries.
+In the course of developing food regulatory measures suitable for adoption in Australia and New Zealand, FSANZ is required to consider the impact of all options on all sectors of the community, including consumers, the food industry and Governments in both countries.

 The regulatory impact assessment identifies and evaluates, though is not limited to, the costs and benefits of the regulation, and its health, economic and social impacts.

-Following public consultation on the Initial Assessment, FSANZ has identified the following potential costs and benefits of the two regulatory options:
+Following public consultation, FSANZ has identified the following potential costs and benefits of the two regulatory options: